 Amongst the examples at the museum are more from the era: Gannets, Gnats, Meteors with experimental engines, Canberras and of course the Javelin and Harrier.
 Like many Harriers these days, its heart purposely taken out and displayed like a trophy.
 The engine, an amazing story of British technology which led the world in VTOL.
 The Harrier, once proud and fearsome despite it low-speed, now destined to be museum pieces or scrapyard fodder.
 No longer shall we see a jet bow to the crowds, fly backwards or spin around its centre.
 An engineering masterpiece and a showman guaranteed to pull and wow the crowds at any air display.

 Outside the hanger, standing like proud gate guards are the reminders that the cold war was two-sided and that the Russians had incredible aircraft too.
 Another first for me, the Mig 23 and Mig 27.
 Two formidable aircraft that when the iron curtain came down, and better quality pictures were released from behind those closed doors, became a huge interest to many.
 To see the aircraft designs and acrobatic skills of Soviet pilots in fast jets made us all realise that maybe, just maybe, we were not as invincible as we thought.

 Again, like the Viggen, models of such aircraft, were I thought, the only way I was ever going to be close, but here I am in between two amazing aircraft in peace time.

-Around the corner from the two Migs were, two more fine examples of this era, the Buccaneer and Sea Vixen.
-There are a few examples of these types scattered around the world, some flying, but most static airframes.
+Around the corner from the two Migs were, two more fine examples of this era, the Buccaneer and the Sea Vixen.
+There are a few examples of these types scattered around the world, some flying, but most are static air frames.

 Update.
 Following the Waddington airshow 2013, a ‘dream’ was realised when the Swedish Memorial group flew in a Viggen to perform an incredible display including short landing and reversing.
 Something to be seen!